helium/HIP/0024-reward-splitting.md

 The following list illustrates some of the use cases this transaction would facilitate.

 1. Owners could offer hosts a more favorable reward split as a referral bonus
 2. SaaS companies could offer services for as little as 1% of earnings
 3. Owners could incentivize hosts to upgrade their hotspot in exchange for a more favorable reward split
 4. Manufacturers could offer hotspots at a discounted rate in exchange for a % stake
 5. Co-inhabitants could enter into trust-minimized agreements to split the cost and earnings of a hotspot
 6. A large group of people could pool their money for an otherwise cost-prohibitive premium hotspot placement and split the earnings
 7. Hotspot owners could sell off a % of their hotspot in order to raise cash for upgraded / additional hotspot deployments
 8. Companies could sell off a bundled % of a fleet's earnings before they are deployed to hedge deployment risk
 9. Companies could sell of a bundled % of a deployed fleet's earnings to raise cash for more hotspots
 10. Hotspot owners could sell off a % of their hotspot's earnings to hedge against price risk

 # Stakeholders
-[stakeholders]: #stakeholders

 Hotspot owners